 Women headed families and low-income families will be exposed to the project to get the economic benefits.
-The surrounding community will be benefitted from different income generation opportunities with the operation of the

-Groundnut & Chili processing center.
-Consistent water availability and accessibility will be ensured by the prior projects and it will maintain the continuity of Chili & Groundnut cultivation.
-As a result of the continuous cultivation, processing center related permanent and daily-paid employment opportunities will increase significantly, and also employment opportunities at intermediate trading, organic fertilizer production, and transportation opportunities will be there with the increase of agricultural activities.
+The surrounding community will be benefitted from different income generation opportunities with the increase of agricultural activities.
+Consistent water availability and accessibility will be ensured by the project and it will maintain the continuity of agricultural activities.
+Hence, daily paid employment opportunities will increase significantly, and also employment opportunities at processing centers, intermediate trading, organic fertilizer production, and transportation opportunities will be there with the increase of agricultural activities.